IngaFeick/eurofox/README.md

 The numbers are rounded for easier reading, so don't expect exact values.
 The plugin will not work for values which are spelled out as words instead of numbers (such as `one mile` instead of `1 mile`).

-The source is heavily inspired by the [tc](https://github.com/spb/tc) firefox extension.
+The source is inspired by the [tc](https://github.com/spb/tc) firefox extension.

 To check if the installation works in your browser, please navigate to the [test page](testpage/test.html).